Lost+Brain: Hypnotism victims

 A politician that Ren has killed during the suicide bomb attack by Oosawa to signal the start of his plan to change the world.

 Publication

 Written by Tsuzuku Yabuno and illustrated by Akira Ōtani, Lost+Brain was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 12, 2007, to July 2, 2008.
-(Note: The 2008–31st issue of the magazine (cover date July 16) was published on July 2, 2008.)
+(Note: The magazine's 31st issue of 2008 (cover date July 16) was published on July 2.)
 Shogakukan collected its 27 individual chapters into three tankōbon volumes, published from May 16 to August 11, 2008.